bespinian/blog/content/posts/creating-grafana-dashboards-for-nodejs-on-kubernetes/index.md

 We now turn to the summary metric type which concludes the 4 basic metric types in Prometheus.

-A summary metric is similar to a histogram, as it is also a composite of multiple single metrics, but it is different, in that it calculates a set of quantiles (e.g. the 50th, 90th, 95th and 99th percentiles) exactly.
+A summary metric is similar to a histogram, as it is also a composite of multiple single metrics, but it is different, in that it calculates a set of quantiles (e.g., the 50th, 90th, 95th and 99th percentiles) exactly.
 This type of metric is more complex to calculate for export but is the best way to get exact quantiles, when you need them.

 Prometheus also allows you to calculate quantiles from histograms using the [histogram_quantile() function](https://prometheus.io/docs/prometheus/latest/querying/functions/#histogram_quantile), but this function uses interpolation to calculate the quantiles and therefore is not exact.

 ## Monitoring Your Service Level Objectives

-A service level objective is often stated by requiring that a percentage of requests over a certain time period are shorter than a specific threshold, for example "99 percent of requests must be served in under 0.3 seconds over any 24 hour period".
+A service level objective is often stated by requiring that a percentage of requests over a certain time period are shorter than a specific threshold, for example "99 percent of requests must be served in under 0.3 seconds over any 24-hour period".
 Usually the time period is measured in days (as in the example), weeks, or months.
 In our example, the percentage of requests shorter than 0.3 seconds over 24 hours would be called a service level indicator (SLI), and we want to show it on our dashboard using the following query.

 ```promql
 (sum by (app) (increase(http_request_duration_seconds_bucket{app="awesome-node", le="0.3"}[1d])) / sum by (app) (increase(http_request_duration_seconds_count{app="awesome-node"}[1d]))) * 100